ufz/ogs/Documentation/ProjectFile/prj/chemical_system/solution/components/i_components.md

-define a list of elements in the initial solution.
+define a list of elements in the aqueous solution.